 - Industry recognised project management qualification which can help significantly increase your earnings

-- Achieving an APM qualification means you’ll have the opportunity to achieve the Chartered Project Professional (ChPP) standard.
-This standard demonstrates a high level of technical knowledge, professional practice and ethical behaviour.
+- Achieving a qualification with APM means you’ll have the opportunity to achieve the Chartered Project Professional (ChPP) standard.
+This standard demonstrates a high level of technical knowledge, professional practice and ethical behaviour

-- APM qualifications are internationally recognised by employers and project managers.
-Achieving this qualification will enhance your career opportunities, confidence and credibility as a project manager.
+- APM qualifications are recognised by employers and project managers worldwide.
+Completing this course will enhance your career opportunities, confidence and credibility as a project manager

-- APM tests your ability to project manage efficiently and successfully.
+- APM tests your ability to project manage successfully and efficiently

 - APM also teaches monitoring and planning techniques such as Earned Value and Critical Path.
-Prince2 doesn’t cover these techniques.
+Prince2 doesn’t teach these techniques.

-- APM explores the detail and takes into account project specific topics.
+- APM goes into the detail and takes into account project specific topics.

-- APM is more suited to those who do well under exam conditions.
-It is a knowledge-based qualification allowing candidates to demonstrate knowledge of all elements of project management a closed-book, essay-style examination.
+- APM is more suited to those who do well in exam conditions.
+It is a knowledge-based qualification that allows candidates to demonstrate knowledge of all elements of project management.
+It is a closed-book, essay-style examination.

 What is Prince2?